 - Clean thoroughly to remove grease and food scraps.
 If you’re having trouble getting all the grease, blast your grill on high heat for about 15 minutes.
 Let it cool, and then scrape it with a soft bristle brush or a crumpled wad of aluminum foil.

 - Shut off the gas at the tank, and unfasten the burner.
 Take the gas tubes off the lines, and lift out the entire burner unit.
-Referencing the owner’s manual for help doing this properly.
+Reference the owner’s manual for help doing this correctly.

 - Coat clean burners and metal parts with cooking oil to repel moisture and prevent rust.

 - Wrap the burner unit in a plastic bag to discourage spiders and insects from taking up residence in the tubes.

 - If you’re leaving the grill outdoors, keep the tank connected but shut off and cover everything with a protective cover.

 - If you’re bringing your grill inside or moving it to a self-storage unit, leave the propane tank outside in an upright position away from potential heat sources.
 Self-storage facilities do not accept propane tanks on the premises.

 Shovels, spades, hoses, rakes, flower pots, tillers, watering cans — do you want these items cluttering up your basement or garage all winter?
 If you’re not going to garden for a few months, you may want to put these tools into winter storage, too.

 A thorough cleaning is in order for these tools.
 Also, consider applying a protective coating to surfaces, sanding wooden handles and sharpening metal edges to keep your gear in top shape for next year.